The membership problem for constant-sized quantum correlations is undecidable: Minsky machines and Kharlampovich-Myasnikov-Sapir groups

 For our purposes, we need some details of the definition of $G(\MM)$ and the function $w$ (we also include some additional details for context).
 We use the notation from \cite{sim_group} for ease of reference.
 Suppose $\MM$ has $k$-glasses and state set $[N+1]$.
 The generating set $S(\MM)$ is divided into subsets $L_0$, $L_1$, and $L_2$, where

-Intuitively, the generators $x(u)$ are used to keep track of state, the generators $A_i$ represent the bottom of the $i$th glass, and the generators $a_i$ are used to keep track of coins in the $i$th glass.
+Intuitively, the generators $x(u)$ are used to keep track of state, the generators $A_i$ represent the bottom of the $i$th glass (along with an additional $A_0$ for bookkeeping purposes), and the generators $a_i$ are used to keep track of coins in the $i$th glass.

 The relations $R(\MM)$ include a number of relations (marked as (G1)-(G7) in \cite[Section 4.1]{sim_group}) which are common to all $k$-glass Minsky machines with state set $[N+1]$, and then a number of relations (marked as (G8) in the same section) for the commands.
 For the purpose of discussion, we'll call these \emph{common relations} and \emph{command relations}.
 The common relations include relations specifying that the elements of $L_0$ and $L_1$ have order two, and that $[x,y]=e$ for all $x,y \in L_i$, $i=0,1,2$.
 The order of the generators in $L_2$ is unspecified.
 The common relations also have the property that if $\MM'$ has state set $[N'+1]$ with $N \leq N'$, then the common relations of $R(\MM)$ are common relations of $R(\MM')$.